Preemergence herbicide programs for corn

 Soil-applied residual herbicides for corn can be grouped into several basic categories.

-* Acetamides and acetamide/atrazine premixes.
+Acetamides and acetamide/atrazine premixes.
 The main acetamide products used in corn include acetochlor, S-metolachlor, dimethamid-P, pyroxasulfone, and flufenacet, and many premix products containing one of these five active ingredients.
-In general, these products are very effective in controlling grasses (except Johnsongrass and shattercane) and small-seeded broadleaf weeds such as pigweeds.
+In general, these products are very effective in controlling annual grasses (except shattercane and perennial Johnsongrass) and small-seeded broadleaf weeds such as pigweeds.
 They are much less effective in controlling small-seeded kochia or large-seeded broadleaf weeds such as cocklebur, devilsclaw, morningglory, sunflower, and velvetleaf.
+An exception are those products containing pyroxasulfone, Zidua and Anthem.
+These products have activity on kochia and the large seeded velvetleaf.
 There have been no cases of weed populations in Kansas developing resistance to the acetamides to date.